-In this day and age of iPhones, iReaders, iPads and iBlogs, etc., we are consumed by technology as adults, and our children even more so.
+In this day and age of tablets and smartphones, we are consumed by technology.

-In my day and age as a kid, the closes thing I had to an iPhone was a stick to write in the dirt.
+In my day and age as a kid, the closest thing I had to an iPhone was a stick to write in the dirt.
+But, I digress.